MTech-IT-MNS-2025/Group-1/Assignment5/README.md

 ## Overview

 This assignment implements a real-time, one-to-one private messaging application using **Next.js** for the frontend and **Socket.io** for real-time communication.
-The application allows users to send and receive messages securely using **liboqs**.
+The application allows users to send and receive messages securely using **liboqs** and AES.
 It also stores chat history in a **MongoDB** database to ensure messages are available even when users are offline or reconnect.

 ### Key Features
 - **User Authentication**: Users enter a username to connect and gain access to the chat system.